Lifting subgroups of $\mathrm{PSL}_2$ to $\mathrm{SL}_2$ over local fields: Proofs of Theorems and

 \begin{proof}[Proof of \Cref{char0}] Let $G$ be a discrete subgroup of $\pslk$ with no 2-torsion, where $\chk=0$.
-Let $X$ be the tree obtained from $T_K$ by collapsing $\fix(g)$ to a single vertex for each elliptic element $g \in G$.
+Let $X$ be the tree obtained from $T_K$ by collapsing every edge with non-trivial stabiliser.
 Note that the collapsing map $f \colon T_K \to X$ is equivariant, and so $X$ inherits an action of $G$ from $T_K$.

-We also observe that, since all fixed point sets were collapsed, every edge stabiliser of $X$ in $G$ is trivial.
+We observe that, since all fixed point sets were collapsed, every edge stabiliser of $X$ in $G$ is trivial.